JulianKemmerer/PipelineC/README.md

 A C-like(1) hardware description language (HDL)(2) adding automatic pipelining(3) as an additional language construct/compiler feature.

-1. Not actually regular C. But mostly compileable by gcc for doing functional verification/'simulation'.
+1. Not actually regular C. But mostly compileable by gcc for doing basic functional verification/'simulation'.
    This is for convenience as a familiar bare minimum language prototype, not as an ideal end goal.
 Reach out to help develop something more complex together!
 2. Can reasonably replace Verilog/VHDL.
 Compiler produces synthesizable and somewhat human readable VHDL.
 Hooks exist for inserting raw VHDL / black boxes.
 3. If a computation can be written as a pure function without side effects (i.e. no global variables) then it will be autopipelined.